-Contribute to regional development of Tamakawa Village in Fukushima Prefecture through the advancement of digitalization
+Contribute to regional development of Tamakawa Village in

 The Group is promoting new business creation from both an economic and social perspective while utilizing the latest digital technologies.
 One of these efforts involves a four-way collaboration with the village of Tamakawa in Fukushima Prefecture, NTT DATA Corp., and Hitachi, Ltd. for creation of new businesses and regional development through digital technology with the aim of realizing the village's goal of "Building a village with a bright future: 'Vibrant' Tamakawa."